 The coverage received during the HPE period is different for pregnant individuals than for others.
 Pregnant individuals can receive everything but inpatient hospital services.
 Other participants receive all services.

-Pregnant individuals can only get HPE coverage one period per pregnancy.
-Non-pregnant individuals can only receive one HPE period per calendar year.
+Pregnant individuals can only get HPE coverage one time per pregnancy.
+Non-pregnant individuals can only get HPE coverage one time per calendar year.